Byrnel68/EdenAI/RENDER_DEPLOY.md

 If you need a web service instead of static site:

 1. Go to **"New +"** → **"Web Service"**
-2. Connect your GitLab repository
+2. Connect your GitHub repository
 3. Use these settings:
    - **Build Command**: `npm ci && npm run build`
    - **Start Command**: `npm start`